NVIDIA/TensorRT-LLM/examples/llama/README.md

 Normally `build.py` only requires single GPU, but if you've already got all the GPUs needed while inferencing, you could enable parallelly building to make the engine building process faster by adding `--parallel_build` argument.
 Please note that currently `parallel_build` feature only supports single node.

+`--use_fused_mlp` enables GEMM horizontal fusion in gated MLP layer, which reduces input traffic and potentially improves performance.
+For FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded (accuracy 0.45734 vs 0.45755 for LLaMA-v2 7B using ammo/examples/hf/instruct_eval/mmlu.py).

 Here're some examples:

 ```bash